NR 218

 • The spatial resolution of a raster dataset represents a measure of the precision or detail of the displayed information.

-• AKA pixel size
+• a.k.a. pixel size

 • Ex: 1mm, 1cm, or 1m